hyoyou/hyoyou.github.io/_posts/2019-02-14-controlling_access_in_java_and_how_to_not_test_private_methods.markdown

 ![Public Method](https://imgur.com/Cx51yMW.jpg)

-I have the `public processRequest` method, which makes calls to several `private` methods (which could probably use some refactoring after this!).
+I have the `public processRequest` method (which could probably use some refactoring after this!) that makes calls to several `private` methods.
 Unit testing `processRequest()` should verify that my `public` and the `private` methods it implements collectively return the result I expect.

 Even after understanding the public method that implements the private methods, if you still feel the need to test private methods, it most likely indicates that there is a flaw in your application's design, or the method you are trying to test really shouldn't be private.